 An Instant Pot is a multifunctional pressure cooker, meaning it has additional cooking functions outside of pressure cooking.
 Instant Pots are also slow cookers, sauté pots, warmers, steamers, and more (depending on the model).

 Currently, there are 11 different Instant Pot models: The Instant Pot Lux, Instant Pot Duo, Instant Pot Viva, Instant Pot Duo Plus, Instant Pot Ultra, Instant Pot Smart, Instant Pot Max, Instant Pot Duo SV, Instant Pot Duo Nova, Instant Pot Duo Crisp +Air Fryer, and Instant Pot Evo Plus.
+Instant Pot comes out with new models regularly.

 You may have heard stories in the past of exploding pressure cookers that resulted from a malfunctioning unit or a random case of bad luck.